-Customers of OTR can now suppawt Guide Dogs with each purchase made through the OTR App.
-Follow these 3 easy steps to help people living with sensory disability in South Australia:
+Customers of On The Run (OTR) can now suppawt Guide Dogs with each purchase made through the OTR App.
+Follow these three easy steps to help people living with sensory disability in South Australia:

 - 1) Download the free OTR App to your smartphone via the App store or Google Play. - 2) Launch the OTR App and select Rewards.
-Under OTR Give, choose Guide Dogs as your Cause. - 3) Your account is now linked!
+Under OTRGive, choose Guide Dogs as your cause. - 3) Your account is now linked!
 Each time you purchase fuel, snacks, coffee and more with the OTR App, simply scan the barcode to earn rewards and OTR will automatically generate donations to Guide Dogs SA/NT.

-Visit www.ontherun.com.au/otr-app to learn more and start sharing the benefits with OTRGive.
+Visit ontherun.com.au/otr-app to learn more and start sharing the benefits with OTRGive.

-What's on at Guide Dogs.
+What's on at Constant Guide Dogs